awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

   GGSCI> CREATE SUBDIRS
 ```

-Create a GLOBALS parameter file using the EC2 command line shell\.
+Create a GLOBALS parameter file using the Amazon EC2 command line shell\.
 Parameters that affect all GoldenGate processes are defined in the GLOBALS parameter file\.
 The following example creates the necessary file:

 ```
 $ cd $GGHOME